1. Blog

 raw dog food

 There are some risks associated with feeding a cracked raw egg over dog food.
-Most veterinarians recommend cooking eggs before feeding them to your best buddy.
+Most veterinarians recommend dog owners cook eggs before feeding them to your best buddy.
 Here are a few of the risks to think about:

-It’s possible for dogs who eat raw eggs to be exposed to salmonella bacteria, and this is also true for other raw foods as well.
+It’s possible for dogs who eat raw eggs to be exposed to salmonella bacteria.
+This is also true for other raw foods.
 Additionally, your dog is not the only one at risk as owners who feed raw eggs can be exposed too.

 If your dog does get exposed to salmonella bacteria, it’s possible they could contract salmonellosis.
 The symptoms of such an infection include vomiting, diarrhea, fever, and lethargy.
 These symptoms can become serious health threats if untreated as they can quickly lead to dehydration and metabolic acidosis or alkalosis.